 - Download the open source code and deploy the tool yourself.
 The README contains detailed instructions for how to do so.
 If you don’t have a PayPal account, you can hack the code easily to analyze other types of accounts.

 Alternatively, you can play around with our simulator and visualize startup growth based on all the parameters discussed above.
+You may also benefit from another tutorial on data conversion and mapping.

 Thanks for reading!